 Incontinence - ureterocele

-A ureterocele occurs in the lower part of the ureter.
-It is the part where the tube enters the bladder.
+A ureterocele occurs in the lower part of the ureter, where it enters the bladder.
 The swollen area prevents urine from moving freely into the bladder.
 The urine collects in the ureterocele and stretches its walls.
 It expands like a water balloon.

 A ureterocele can also cause urine to flow backward from the bladder to the kidney.
-This is called reflux.
+This is called reflux which may damage the kidney.

 Ureteroceles occur in about 1 in 500 people.
 This condition is equally common in both the left and right ureters.